 Are You Accidentally Committing Tax Fraud?
-What to Know This Tax Season
+What to Know This Tax Season.

 August 5, 2022

 Are You Accidentally Committing Tax Fraud?
-What to Know This Tax Season
+What to Know This Tax Season.

 Not everyone who commits tax fraud is dealing with multimillion-dollar bills from the IRS.
 Knowingly or not, many people find themselves in situations where they failed to comply with tax codes.
 Whether they failed to file, pay due taxes, or misreported income, taxpayers can find themselves in hot water with the Internal Revenue Service (IRS).
+If you find yourself charged with tax-related crimes, it’s important you seek a criminal defense attorney in your area who specializes in white-collar crime.

 Individuals and corporations who commit tax crimes can find themselves hit with steep penalties, including up to 5 years of prison time, probation, fines of up to $250,000 for individuals, and $500,000 for corporations—plus restitution and prosecution fees.